polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 ## Raw Chain Specs

-Substrate nodes support runtime upgrades which means a blockchain's runtime may be different than when the chain began.
+Substrate nodes support runtime upgrades, which means a blockchain's runtime may be different than when the chain began.
 Chain specs, as discussed so far, contain information structured in a way that can be understood by the node's runtime.
 For example, consider this excerpt from the default Substrate node's chainspec json.